 Grants are included in the Statement of Financial Activities on a receivable basis.
 The balance of income received for specific purposes but not expended during the period is shown in the relevant funds on the balance sheet.
-Where income is received in advance of entitlement of receipt its recognition is deferred and included in creditors as deferred income.
+Where income is received in advance of meeting any performance-related conditions there is not unconditional entitlement to the income and its recognition is deferred and included in creditors as deferred income until the performance-related conditions are met.
 Where entitlement occurs before income is received, the income is accrued.

-General Annual Grant is recognised in full in the year for which it is receivable and any unspent amount is reflected as a balance in the restricted general fund.
+General Annual Grant is recognised in full in the Statement of Financial Activities in the year for which it is receivable and any abatement in respect of the period is deducted from income and recognised as a liability.